equiroga8/drone-detection/README.md

 ## Usage

-Dronitor scans all the packets in a channel for MAC addresses in a certain range.
-The Organizational Unique Identifier (OUI) is composed by the first 24 bits of a MAC address, which indicates the specific vendor for that device.
+Dronitor detects devices by scaning all the packets in a channel for MAC addresses in a certain range.
+It uses the Organizational Unique Identifier (OUI) which is the first 24 bits of a MAC address.
+This indicates the specific vendor for that device.

 <img src="https://aacable.files.wordpress.com/2018/02/mac-address.gif?w=435&h=196" align="right">